 The next time you think you need a photo or video, take a few seconds to think of where you are at that moment.
 You may only be here once in your life.
 Don’t take it for granted!
 Fine tune your senses and take in all those details – the smell of the spicy food, the breeze blowing flowers onto the sidewalk, the family sharing a picnic lunch.

-Here’s a few ideas for increasing your mindfulness on your next travels:
+Here are a few ideas for increasing mindfulness on your next travels:

 Ways to Practice Mindfulness While Traveling: